W-David-Porter/acim/src/text/1-the-meaning-of-miracles/vii-distortions-of-miracle-impulses/index.md

 3. Fantasy is a distorted form of vision.
 ²Fantasies of any kind are distortions, because they always involve twisting perception into unreality.
-³Actions that stem from distortions are literally the reäctions of those who know not what they do.
+³Actions that stem from distortions are literally the reactions of those who know not what they do.
 ⁴Fantasy is an attempt to control reality according to false needs.
 ⁵Twist reality in any way and you are perceiving destructively.
 ⁶Fantasies are a means of making false associations and attempting to obtain pleasure from them.